What Is a YAG Peripheral Iridotomy?

 The YAG peripheral iridotomy in Delray Beach, FL, is typically recommended for patients with acute angle-closure glaucoma or narrow angle-closure glaucoma.

 Your eyes will be numbed with local anesthetic eye drops, but some patients do report minor discomfort.
 These symptoms may last as a foreign body sensation in the eye following the procedure but should dissipate within a few hours.

 In the majority of cases, the YAG laser iridotomy in Delray Beach, FL, can effectively open a new channel for fluid to drain and escape, lowering and controlling eye pressure and stalling the progression of glaucoma.
 If the surgery proves ineffective, or if eye changes such as normal aging or cataract formation close off the channel again, your next options for glaucoma management, including other surgeries and medications, can be discussed with your doctor.

 Advanced Laser Glaucoma Treatment

 Glaucoma is a common yet serious threat to eye health for many patients throughout South Florida.
-The ophthalmologists at Rothchild Eye Institute are experts in treating all phases of glaucoma and performing cutting-edge laser procedures, including YAG peripheral iridotomies.
-For more on YAG PI and other glaucoma treatments, or to learn about the insurance plans we accept, please contact our eye center in Delray Beach, FL today.
+The ophthalmologists at Rothchild Eye Institute are experts in treating all phases of glaucoma and performing cutting-edge laser procedures, including YAG peripheral iridotomies in Delray Beach, FL.
+For more on YAG PI laser treatment in Delray Beach, FL and other glaucoma treatments or to learn about the insurance plans we accept, please contact our eye center today.